MartinvonBerg/wp_post_map_view_simple/readme.md

 ## Usage of [mapview]

 ### 1. Prepare Posts / Pages for the Post-Map shown by [mapview]
-#### Add Custom Fields:
+#### Add Custom Fields
 - **Lat:** Latitude (use a decimal point as separator)
 - **Lon:** Longitude (use a decimal point as separator)
-  - Posts with `(0,0)`, invalid, or mising custom fields lat, lon are ignored.
+  - Posts with `(0,0)`, invalid, or missing custom fields lat, lon are ignored.
   - To check if the custom fields are set, use the "Admin Columns" WP plugin for better overview.
 - Hint: By using the shortcode `[mapview]` the retrieved **geoadress** will be stored as additional custom field to the post or page.

-#### GPX-Tracks:
+#### GPX-Tracks
 - GPX-Tracks: If my Plugin https://github.com/MartinvonBerg/Fotorama-Leaflet-Elevation is used to show GPX-Tracks on the pages:
-  - The tracks statistics is only inluded in the Table if it is inlucded in the GPX-track file like so:
+  - The tracks statistics is only included in the Table if it is included in the GPX-track file like so:
     ```xml
     ....
     <desc>Dist: 7.5 km, Gain: 866 Hm, Loss: 860 Hm</desc>
     ....
     ```
   - This is done automatically if the GPX-Track-Uploader of https://github.com/MartinvonBerg/Fotorama-Leaflet-Elevation is used.

+#### Define Categories
+The Posts are sorted by WordPress-Categories.
+If no Category is defined the default category will be used.
+So, define some WordPress Categories (see Table below) and change the `/<Plugin-Folder>/settings/category_mapping.json` accordingly.

 #### 2. Check Category and Icon Mapping
 Categories are now defined in a JSON file in `/<Plugin-Folder>/settings/category_mapping.json`.
 So it is fully customizable by changing this file.
 The Icon-PNGs are expected in `/<Plugin-Folder>/images/` Below is the default (german) mapping (which might be changed easily in the settings-file):